vilelalabs/audio-music-divider/README.md

 # Audio Music Divider

-Library thar allows you to divide audio files into multiple parts based on silent found between them.
+Allows you to divide audio files into multiple parts based on silent found between them.

 ## How to use